rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 as well.
 Refer to {{Section 2.3 of ?RFC8349}} for an example of this overview section.

-If the document contains a temporary non-NMDA (Network Management Datastore Architecture) {{!RFC8342}}, then the Introduction section should mention this fact with the reasoning that motivated that design.
+If the document contains major Network Management Datastore Architecture (NMDA) exceptions or include a temporary non-NMDA module {{!RFC8342}}, then the Introduction section should mention this fact with the reasoning that motivated that design.
 Refer to {{sec-op-state}} for more NMDA-related guidance.
+Specifically, {{sec-4.23.2}} includes recommendations for designers to describe and justify any NMDA exceptions in detail as part of the module itself.

 Consistent indentation SHOULD be used for all examples, including YANG fragments and protocol message instance data.
 If line wrapping